-In 2017, the season was typical, and I planted kale and lettuce as soon as I pulled out my beans.
-It worked and those vegetables grew, but they were not the size that I hoped they would be by the time it got cool and they stopped growing.
+In the past, when the season was typical, I planted kale and lettuce as soon as I pulled out my beans.
+It worked and those vegetables grew, but they were not the size that I hoped they would be by the time it got cool.
+In the end, they stopped growing.

 What Can You Plant in a Fall Garden?

-In short, you want to plant vegetables that get to maturity in around 50 days or less, and are cool weather loving plants.
-Here’s a list of what I’m experimenting with this year.
+In short, you want to plant vegetables that reach maturity in around 50 days or less and are cool-weather-loving plants.
+Here are some examples to get you started:

 - Pak Choi